-See, supra, Chapter 5.
+533 See, supra, Chapter 5.

-Where possible, it is important to ascertain why the adult has chosen to run away from the care being provided to them, in order to ensure that the adult is not being subjected to any neglect or abuse.
-Close cooperation between the competent authorities of both Contracting Parties will be extremely important in discovering, for example, whether any concerns have been previously raised or whether public authorities in the Contracting Party where the adult habitually resides have been previously involved with the adult, their caretakers and / or their formerly located (either on a short or long-term basis) will remain in force551 and will be recognised552 in the Contracting Party to which the adult relocates.
+535 Where possible, it is important to ascertain why the adult has chosen to run away from the care being provided to them, in order to ensure that the adult is not being subjected to any neglect or abuse.
+Close cooperation between the competent authorities of both Contracting Parties will be extremely important in discovering, for example, whether any concerns have been previously raised or whether public authorities in the Contracting Party where the adult habitually resides have been previously involved with the adult, their caretakers and / or their family.

+formerly located (either on a short or long-term basis) will remain in force536 and will be recognised537 in the Contracting Party to which the adult relocates.
 The conditions of the implementation of measures taken by the competent authorities of the State where the adult was formerly located will be governed by the law of the State to which the adult has relocated.
 If the relocation of the adult results in a change of habitual residence, the jurisdiction to take new and / or additional measures will shift to the new State of habitual residence.
-In such cases, when taking these new and / or additional measures, the competent authorities of the new State of habitual residence may require relevant information from the competent authorities of the former State of habitual residence and may request such information by virtue of Article 32(1).
+In such cases, when taking these new and / or additional measures, the competent authorities of the competent authorities of the new State of habitual residence and may request such information by virtue of Article 32(1).
 If it is determined that the former State of habitual residence is better placed to address a particular protection issue in relation to the adult, a transfer of jurisdiction may be arranged under Article 8(2)(b).